kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 Store the data attributes in multiple links (<a href="http://codepen.io/kaidez/pen/GgJYLZ" target="blank">See the  demo</a>)
 ---------------------

 In the previous example, we could have used `chelsea.dataset` instead of `this.dataset`.
-But when using `this`, we can make our code reusable and create multiple links with the same functionality.
+But by using `this`, our code reusable and lets us create multiple links that use the same functionality.

 Still keeping the CSS the same, we can add a few more links to our HTML while slightly adjusting our JavaScript.
 Clicking on each link will load different info onto our page.